YahooArchive/mojito-shaker/docs/shaker_example.rst

 ----------
 At runtime, the normal workflow happens in mojito until the execution reach the ShakerHTMLFrame.
 THen our Shaker addon gets executed, looks at the context, determines which dimensions match the request, and serves the most appropriate rollup to the client.
 So if the context of a request is set to ``region:CA`` and ``device:smartphone``, Shaker will pick the rollup for those dimensions and attach it to the page.

-.. note:: To create a custom dimension (not supported by Mojito by default), you will have to set the value of that dimension at runtime.
-In this example, ``skin`` is picked from the url and passed to the context so Shaker can know which value to set it to.
+.. note:: To create custom dimensions (not built in mojit) you will have to set the value of that dimension at runtime.
+In this example, "skin" is picked from the url and passed to the context so Shaker can know which value to pick up.

-Shaker allows you to bundle css rollup at the application level.
-In this example, we have some boiler plate css which belongs to the application level, and gets shared among all mojits.
+Shaker also allows you to bundle css rollups at the application level.
+In this example we have some boilerplate css which belongs to the application level and gets shared among all mojits.